Introduction

 Step 1: Start with a Quality Base

 Your recipe is only as good as the coffee.
 Use freshly roasted beans—within two weeks of roast date—and grind them coarse (sea salt size).
 I recommend a single-origin with chocolate or nutty notes for versatility.
 According to the Specialty Coffee Association, water temperature should be 195–205°F (90–96°C) for proper extraction.
+Filtered water is essential—tap water with chlorine can mask delicate flavors.

 Step 2: Choose Your Flavor Profile